abhishekkr/abhishekkr/README.md

 I work on OSS projects either for my own usage or to try out an interesting tech/use-case, for the love of creating.
 No noble cause or deep philosophy.
 I have specific interest in Automation Engineering, System Utilities, Security, Datastores, AI, FinTech and Web Performance.

+One my recent projects have been [LuDe](https://lude.page/); a webapp using AI & procedural logic to generate YT shorts like Videos from uploaded Audio.

 ---